jsidd06/react-native-dropdown/README.md

-# React Native dropdown custom button demo
+# React Native single selector

 ## Installation

 ### To use this component in your React Native project, install it via npm:

-`npm install react-native-native-dropdown`
+`npm i react-native-single-selector`

 ## Usage